luciusmagn/lambdas-and-logos/book.typ

 languages presume that programmers are stupid#footnote[One such language's name rhymes with "No"], and take the power of creating generalized abstractions away from them.

-This leads us to a very important point: *Programming languages matter.*#footnote[From a certain point]
+This leads us to a very important point: *Programming languages matter.*#footnote[From a certain point of view, that is.]

 Programming languages matter because they significantly influence how we model problems and design solutions.
 Different languages aren't just different syntaxes for expressing the same ideas - they embody different philosophies,